 Chicken tamales made from an easy masa tamale dough and stuffed with tender pieces of chicken and green chile verde sauce.
 Great for serving a crowd or freezing and reheating for later!

 I am all about the tamales lately!
-I’ve shared my family’s recipe for masa for tamales, red pork tamales, and sweet tamales and now it’s time to dig into some chicken tamales made with a flavorful roasted green chile and tomatillo sauce.
+I’ve shared my family’s recipe for masa for tamales, Mexican pork tamales, tamales de rajas (vegetarian tamales), tamales de elote, and sweet tamales.
+Now it’s time to dig into some chicken tamales made with a flavorful roasted green chile and tomatillo sauce.

-- Corn Husks – For this recipe, you’ll need about 50 corn husks (about 1/2-3/4 of a pound) to spread out your masa and then fill it with the chicken filling.
-You can find dried corn husks at most Mexican grocery stores or you can order them on Amazon.
+- Corn Husks: For this recipe, you’ll need about 50 corn husks (about 1/2-3/4 of a pound) to spread out your masa and then fill it with the chicken filling.
+You can find dried corn husks at most Mexican grocery stores or you can order them online.

 How to Make Chicken Tamales